trilitech/tezos-developer-docs/docs/unity/sample-game.md

 ## Tokens

-The game uses Tezos tokens to represent in-game objects, such as weapons, armor, and power-ups.
+The game uses Tezos tokens to represent in-game items, such as weapons, armor, and power-ups.
 Because these tokens are compliant with the [FA2](../architecture/tokens/FA2) standard, players can see their tokens in their wallets and in applications such as block explorers.
 They could also set up a third-party platform to show and trade their tokens.

-The smart contract that manages the tokens has one [token type](https://better-call.dev/mainnet/KT1TSZfPJ5uZW1GjcnXmvt1npAQ2nh5S1FAj/tokens) for each in-game object.
+The smart contract that manages the tokens has one [token type](https://better-call.dev/mainnet/KT1TSZfPJ5uZW1GjcnXmvt1npAQ2nh5S1FAj/tokens) for each in-game item.
 For example, tokens with the ID 1 represent armor:

 ![Example of a token type](/img/unity/sample-game-token-types.png)